TobyLobster/ellipse/fewer_lines.md

 We are attempting to optimise the runtime for drawing an ellipse.
 We have an algorithm that traces the pixels of an ellipse.
 Instead of drawing each pixel, we call a new routine.

-Starting at the root of the tree, the routine will move a pointer from one node of the tree to one of it's children (if possible).
-If we run out of tree (the latest direction does not lead to a new child node), then we (a) draw the longest straight line so far enountered since the root (up to the last blue node we visited), and (b) replay any remaining yellow node moves to the new routine (recursively).
+Starting at the root of the tree, the routine will move a pointer from one node of the tree to one of it's children (if possible) depending on the direction taken.
+If we run out of tree (the latest direction does not lead to a new child node), then we draw the longest straight line found in the tree so far and continue the process starting at the root of the tree again.

 ### Making the Tree
 In particular, consider a 13x13 grid of pixels with origin at the centre.
 Coordinates